 Basic Partek Flow layout

-After samples have been added and associated with valid data files, a data node will appear in the Analysis tab (Figure 3) .
-The Analysis tab is where you can invoke tasks and view the results of your analysis.
+After samples have been added and associated with valid data files, a data node will appear in the Analyses tab (Figure 3).
+The Analyses tab is where you can invoke tasks, using the context sensitive menu on the right, and view the results of your analysis.

 Data and task nodes

 The Analyses tab contains two elements: data nodes (circles) and task nodes (rounded rectangles) connected by lines and arrows .
 Collectively, they represent a data analysis pipeline (Figure 4).

 Clicking a data node brings up a context sensitive menu on the right (Figure 5).
 This menu changes depending on the type of data node.
 It will only present tasks which can be performed on that specific data type.
 Hover over the task to obtain additional information regarding each option.